 We hope you are healthy and making it through another tumultuous week.
-We at Houghton Financial Partners wanted to get you information on the newly enacted Families First Coronavirus Response Act so you can begin to digest to see how this will impact your company.
+We at Houghton Financial Partners wanted to get you information on the newly enacted Families First Coronavirus Response Act so you can begin to digest it to see how this will impact your company.
 Linked below is the full update, but we have summarized the highlights below:

 Washington Update: Congress Enacts Families First Coronavirus Response Act, Including Paid Sick Leave, Expanded FMLA Protections, and Mandated COVID-19 Health Insurance Coverage.